edrlab/bd-comics-manga/Metadata.md

 ### Remarks

 EPUB 3 (and the current trend for Web Publications) stands that additional metadata will be described in e.g. ONIX.
-THe issue is that Reading Systems don't process ONIX (or MARC or any specific) metadata.
+The issue is that Reading Systems don't process ONIX (or MARC or any specific) metadata.

 ## Defined in the Readium Web Pub Manifest (RWPM)